thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-foundations.md

 image: /images/shades-of-conways-law/conways_law_cornet.png
 ---

-In 1968, Melvin Conway expressed a theory on how system designs follow the design organisation's communication structures.
-In the same period, the communities of organisation design and product design observed the same thesis independently.
-This became known as the **Mirroring Principle**.
+In 1968, Melvin Conway expressed a thesis on how system design follows the organisation's communication structures.
+In the same period, the communities of organisation design and product design observed the same thesis independently, which later became known as the **Mirroring Principle**.

 ---

-Back in 1968, Melvin Conway formulated the following hypothesis:
+Melvin Conway's thesis reads as follows:

 > Organisations which design systems are constrained to produce designs which are copies of the communication structures of these organisations.
 >